Fees and Waivers

 (i) A clear statement of the requester's interest in the documents;

 (ii) The use proposed for the documents and whether the requester will derive income or other benefit for such use;

 (iii) A statement of how the public will benefit from such use and from the Committee's release of the documents;

 (iv) A description of the method by which the information will be disseminated to the public; and

 (v) If specialized use of the information is contemplated, a statement of the requester's qualifications that are relevant to that use.

-(i) Restrictions on charging fees.
+(h) Restrictions on charging fees.

 (2) If the Committee has determined that unusual circumstances exist, as described in 5 U.S.C.
-552(a)(6)(B), and has provided timely written notice to the requester and subsequently responds within the additional 10 days provided in § 271.6(d)(3), the Board may charge search fees, or in the case of requesters described in paragraph (c)(2) of this section, may charge duplication fees.
+552(a)(6)(B), and has provided timely written notice to the requester and subsequently responds within the additional 10 working days provided in § 271.12(e)(3), the Committee may charge search fees, or in the case of requesters described in paragraphs (d)(2) through (4) of this section, may charge duplication fees.

 (i) Provided timely written notice of unusual circumstances to the requester in accordance with the FOIA; and